-First planting in mid-March — peas
+- First planting in mid-March — peas

-Second planting in late March/early April — beets, scallions, cilantro, carrots
+- Second planting in late March/early April — beets, scallions, cilantro, carrots

-Third planting in mid-April — lettuce, broccoli, spinach, chives, fennel bulbs
+- Third planting in mid-April — lettuce, broccoli, spinach, chives, fennel bulbs

-Fourth planting in late April/early May — carrots, cilantro, dill, cauliflower
+- Fourth planting in late April/early May — carrots, cilantro, dill, cauliflower

-Fifth planting in May — pole beans, summer squash, lettuce
+- Fifth planting in May — pole beans, summer squash, lettuce

-Nursery-bought plants — the biggest that I can find
+- Nursery-bought plants — the biggest that I can find

 Given that we can have cold springs, many of these dates can get pushed back.
-Last year I had to replant my squash and green beans, and the beets weren’t growing at all so I pulled them in late May and used the space for more tomato plants.
+One year I had to replant my squash and green beans, and the beets weren’t growing at all so I pulled them in late May and used the space for more tomato plants.
 The watchwords for gardening in the Northwest: flexibility and patience!

-It’s the spacing
+4. It’s the spacing